oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

    :meth:`SessionPool.acquire()` can be called to obtain a connection from a pool.

-Optional connection creation parameters allow you to utilize features such as Sharding and `Database Resident Connection Pooling (DRCP)`_.
+Optional connection creation parameters allow you to utilize features such as :ref:`Sharding <connsharding>` and `Database Resident Connection Pooling (DRCP)`_.

 Once a connection is established, you can use it for SQL, PL/SQL and SODA.